 Some of the following are affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 For these advertisements, at no cost to you, Shop With Leslie will receive a commission should you use the links in making a purchase.

 - Afrikrea is an ecommerce site with vendors worldwide that create goods inspired by Africa.
 There are numerous dashikis as well as other items (e.g., hats, shoes, jackets, and shirts) with the Angelina pattern.

-- Dashiki Pride offers a variety of clothing options with the Angelina pattern for men and women including a purple flexy that functions both as a dress and skirt.
+- Dashiki Pride offers a variety of clothing options with the Angelina pattern for men, women, and children.
+These includes tunics, dresses, skirts, jackets, and accessories.

 - Ocacia offers a “dashiki 101” for men and women that is embellished with high end west African embroidery.